 You have questions.
 We have answers.
 Here are some of the most common questions we hear about laser cataract surgery from our NYC and Long Island patients.

 How do I know when I need cataract surgery?

 When you can no longer do the things that you want to do because your vision isn’t good enough, you’re ready for cataract surgery.

-While scientists are working on medicines that may help slow the changing of the lens, there is no way to fix cataracts without surgery.
+While scientists are working on medicines that may help slow the changing of the lens, there is no way to correct cataracts without surgery.

-The vision will slowly get worse over time.
-If left long enough, hyper mature cataracts (a very severe form) can reduce the vision down to the point where a person is only able to tell if there is a light shining in their eye or not.
+If you don’t have your cataract removed, your vision will slowly get worse over time.
+If left untreated long enough, hypermature cataracts (a very severe form) can reduce your vision down to the point where you’ll only be able to tell if there is a light shining in your eye or not.

-You should have your cataract removed when you are no longer able to do things that you want to do because of your vision.
+You should have your cataract removed when you’re no longer able to do things that you want to do because of your vision.

 Many of our patients describe the normal surgical and healing process as painless.
 The total area disturbed on the surface is just over a tenth of an inch, and heals in a few hours.

-No. When they are gone, they're gone.
-A small number of patients will benefit from a one-time, 60-second, painless laser procedure at some point after the surgery if the capsule holding the new IOL gets cloudy (this is also covered by insurance).
+No. When they are gone, they’re gone.
+A small number of patients will benefit from a one-time, 60-second, painless laser procedure at some point after their surgery if the capsule holding the new IOL gets cloudy.
+This is covered by insurance.

 Yes.
 Insurance will pay for cataract surgery if your condition interferes with your normal activities, and will also pay to replace the cloudy lens with a basic IOL.
 If you want a replacement lens that will allow freedom from glasses, however, you’ll have to go outside of your insurance coverage because this will require a premium IOL.